During my week at North Carolina Wesleyan College for the YTI Program, I saw and experienced Heaven on Earth.

 Jesus chose a young engaged couple to be His earthly parents.
 His mom who was a virgin was made by Him.
 Jesus placed His human life inside the hands of a woman He created.
 He left His royal throne to make His home among brokenness.
 A palace was not prepared for Jesus’ birth.
 Rather, Jesus was born inside of a stable.
 His tiny body was placed in a manger.
 Jesus was and is full of humility.
 He Who created all people came to Earth to die for their sins.

 Innkeepers neglected the opportunity to host the birth of Jesus Christ.
 They were focused on numbers, making money, and reservations for ordinary people while they rejected the Son of God.
 They did not make room for Him because their rooms were already full.

 What do we need to remove from our lives to make room for the King of Kings?

 The most miraculous moments happen when we least expect them to.

 Are your eyes open to see God?
 Have you ever experienced a raw encounter with Him?
 God wants us to be real instead of perfect.
 He is the only One Who has been or will ever be perfect.

 Instead of trying to make things happen on our own, we must listen for God’s whispers and be prepared for raw encounters.

 God will bring clarity to our chaos, healing to our grief, peace to our storms, and answers to our questions in His own timing.
 We must seek Jesus as our highest priority and leave our burdens in His hands.
 God is in us all that we cannot be on our own.

 Merry Christmas, my sweet friends!
-I am praying your days will be filled with meaningful prayer, meditating on God’s Word, enjoying family, learning to rest, and having raw encounters with God.
+I am praying your days will be filled with praying meaningfully, meditating on God’s Word, enjoying family, learning to rest, and having raw encounters with God.